freesk/react-time-tracker/README.md

 ```
 ## Development
 The app stops tracking time if the current day gets changed.
+The client is missing a login form.
+The client is missing a signup form.
 The client is missing server errors handling.
+The server is missing email verification on a new signup request.